telerik/xaml-docs/knowledge-base/kb-richtextbox-howto-use-radrichtextbox-in-tooltip.md

 ## Description
 To bind content to a RadRichTextBox, you need to use one of the available [data providers]({%slug radrichtextbox-features-data-providers%}).
-However, **the ToolTip is not part of the main visual tree** and the binding to a property from the DataContext of the page should be performed in the **ContentTemplate** of the **ToolTip** to ensure that the content and the provider are bound as expected.
+However, popups have their separate visual tree and name scope, so binding outside of it is not possible with ElementName/RelativeSource.
+However, in this case, the binding is within the name scope, so we believe that this is a framework issue.

 ## Solution

-Ensure the binding is performed in the **ContentTemplate** of the **ToolTip** and the content is transferred to the control by binding its **Content** property.
+To have this binding work, you can pass the data through the **Content** property, which value will serve as a **DataContext** to the controls that are placed in the **ConteTemplate**.
 Here is how you can achieve that for a Grid's ToolTip:

 #### __[XAML]__
 {{region kb-richtextbox-howto-use-radrichtextbox-in-tooltip}}